 Read our full post on white water rafting in Croatia.

-Tesla Museum is located in a village of Smiljan, 65 km from the Lakes.
-The museum, or rather a park, consists of a inventor's birth house, a Serbian Orthodox Church, a multimedia center, an old barn, and a children playground.
+Tesla Museum is located in the village of Smiljan.
+The museum, or rather a park, consists of an inventor's birth house, a Serbian Orthodox Church, a multimedia center, an old barn, and a children's playground.

-Try to schedule your visit with a start of a guided tour (every two hours).
-The tour shows a couple of experiments, and a video about Tesla.
+Try to schedule your visit with the start of a guided tour (every two hours).
+The tour shows a couple of experiments and a video about Tesla.

 Contacts | t: +385 53 746 530 | e: firstname.lastname@example.org | Website

-Unfortunately cycling within a national park isn't allowed any longer, but it's extremly popular in the area surrounding the park.
+Unfortunately cycling within a national park isn't allowed any longer, but it's extremely popular in the area surrounding the park.

 If you plan to cycle in this area, we highly recommend that you book an organized cycling tour with some of the local companies.

-Hiking in Plitvice is an obvious thing to do.
-However, besides hiking within well-known routes of the national park, you can spend days in this area hiking.
+Besides hiking within well-known national park routes, you can spend days in this area hiking.

-At the northern edge of the national park, there is a zip line across the Korana river canyon.
-The line is 300 m long, and it picks up speeds of up to 120 km/h (when pushed by the north wind from the back).
+At the western edge of the national park, there is a zip line with one of Europe's longest lines.
+The line is 1.700 m long and picks up speeds of up to 120 km/h (when pushed by the north wind from the back).

-Located in a village of Nova Krslja, just few kilometers from the lakes, the Barac caves were first open to visitors back in 1893, but soon forgotten following the WWII.
+Located in the village of Nova Krslja, just a few kilometers from the lakes, the Barac caves were first open to visitors back in 1893 but soon forgotten following WWII.

 A 45-minute guided tour takes you through this underground world.

-We hope that our travel guide to Plitvice Lakes was handy in planning your visit to this wonderful natural site.
-As always, if you have any question, comments, or suggestions, please leave it in the comments below.
-Happy travels!
+We hope that our travel guide to Plitvice Lakes National Park was handy in planning your visit to this wonderful natural site.
+If you have any questions or suggestions, please leave them in the comments below.